Tabiul-Ifty/Virtual_Power_Plant/virtual-power-plant/Project_ReadME.txt

 API Automation
 Performance And Data Driven testing

-[NOTE] SOME OF THE TESTCASES MIGHT NOT PROVIDE DESIRED OUTPUT DUE TO THE DATABASE.
+[NOTE] SOME OF THE TEST CASES MIGHT NOT PROVIDE DESIRED OUTPUT DUE TO THE DATABASE.
 THE VALUES first NEEDS TO BE SAVED IN DB BEFORE RUNNING THE ASSERTIONS.

 Unfortunatly.
-I could not use Docker for test container due to my systems limitation, however i have given the docker file structure and other elements as well.
+I could not use Docker for the test container due to my system limitation, however, I have given the docker file structure and other elements as well.
 DOCKER RUN TESTS: docker-compose -f docker/docker-compose.test.yml up --build

 ####Testing Endpoints####
-Use Postman or cURL, i have used cURL, it is easy to  use.
+Use Postman or cURL, I have used cURL, it is easy to  use.

 #####Commands#####